gyurebalint/learning_resources/README.md

     - [Processes & Multithreading](#procceses---multithreads)

 # About
 Hopefully, it helps you understand and visualise software engineer concepts, helps you prepare for interviews and locate great resources.
+Fill those gaps in your knowledge.

 This doc should be an extension to the
 [Sytem design primer](https://github.com/donnemartin/system-design-primer#study-guide) - start here